 - Vanilla Extract – Adds a warm note of vanilla, but this an optional ingredient.

 - Sea Salt – Brings out the flavor of the other ingredients.

 I topped this chocolate avocado mousse with fresh coconut whipped cream but this is purely optional.
 The mousse is still perfectly delicious on its own, too.

 YES!
 The raw cacao contains many important vitamins and minerals including magnesium, calcium, zinc, iron, copper, potassium, manganese & lots of B vitamins.
 It’s also rich in antioxidants, heart-healthy fat and friendly fiber.
 What’s not to love about this stuff…it’s truly nature’s gift!

 Let’s not leave those deliciously sweet dates out, because they have lots of nutrition, too.
 Dates have a great source of fiber, potassium, copper, manganese, magnesium, and vitamin B6.
 I also eat them with almond butter, for an energizing and nutritious snack.
 So much better than processed snacks.

 Avocados are high in fiber, vitamin C, vitamin E, potassium, magnesium & folic acid.
 They’re rich in heart-healthy fats and incredibly delicious, too!
 I slice them on toast all the time and drizzle olive oil on top.
 It’s so good!

-- 1 can full-fat coconut milk (chill can in fridge over night)
+- 14 ounces coconut milk (chill can in fridge over night)

 - 1 teaspoon pure vanilla extract